keu/docs/astro/develop-project.md

 #### Install Python Packages from Private GitHub Repositories

 This topic provides instructions for building your Astro project with Python packages from a private GitHub repository.
-At a high level, this setup entails specifying your private packages in `requirements.txt`, creating a custom Docker image that mounts a GitHub SSH key for your private GitHub repositories, and building your project with this Docker image.

-Although this setup is based on GitHub, the general steps can be completed with any hosted Git repository.
+Although this setup is based on GitHub, the high level steps can be completed with any hosted Git repository.

 :::info

 The following setup has been validated only with a single SSH key.
-Due to the nature of `ssh-agent`, you might need to modify this setup when using more than one SSH key per Docker image.
+You might need to modify this setup when using more than one SSH key per Docker image.

 :::